vPeteWalker/leap_addon_bootcamp/index.rst

       This step is necessary even if using two HPOC clusters in the same datacenter.

    #.
-Run the following command on any CVM of the **PrimarySite** cluster by remoting in via SSH (e.g. ssh nutanix@<CLUSTER-VIRTUAL-IP>):
+To open the ports for communication to the recovery cluster, run the following command on all CVMs of the **PrimarySite** cluster by remoting in via SSH (e.g. ssh nutanix@<CLUSTER-VIRTUAL-IP>):

       .. code-block:: bash

-         allssh 'modify_firewall -f -p 2030,2036,2073,2090 -i eth0'
+          allssh 'modify_firewall -f -r remote_cvm_ip,remote_virtual_ip -p 2030,2036,2073,2090 -i eth0'

+      Replace remote_cvm_ip with the IP address of the recovery cluster CVM.
+If there are multiple CVMs, replace remote_cvm_ip with the IP addresses of the CVMs separated by comma.

+      Replace remote_virtual_ip with the virtual IP address of the recovery cluster.

    #.
-Run the following command on any CVM of the **RecoverySite** cluster by remoting in via SSH (e.g. ssh nutanix@<CLUSTER-VIRTUAL-IP>):
+To open the ports for communication to the primary cluster, run the following command on all CVMs of the **RecoverySite** cluster by remoting in via SSH (e.g. ssh nutanix@<CLUSTER-VIRTUAL-IP>):

       .. code-block:: bash

-         allssh 'modify_firewall -f -p 2030,2036,2073,2090 -i eth0'
+         allssh 'modify_firewall -f -r source_cvm_ip,source_virtual_ip -p 2030,2036,2073,2090 -i eth0'

+      Replace source_cvm_ip with the IP address of the primary cluster CVM.
+If there are multiple CVMs, replace source_cvm_ip with the IP addresses of the CVMs separated by comma.

+      Replace source_virtual_ip with the virtual IP address of the primary cluster.

    #.
 Exit both SSH sessions.